 How to get your Amazon SEO in shape

 Google has been the pioneer in the search engine market for over 15 years.
-Those who wanted to operate SEO after Google are not around.
 After years of monopoly, Google is no longer alone on the search engine market.
-In the field of product searches, Amazon SEO is now the leader.
-4 of 10 users start searching for a product on Amazon first.
+Amazon is now the leader in the field of product searches.
+4 out of 10 users start searching for a product on Amazon first.
 In comparison, Google is only 30%.

 Why Amazon is more important than Google in e-commerce is relatively easy to explain.
 Both search engines target users with different goals.
-While users on Google, search for information as well as for specific products, users on Amazon do not expect any concrete information or help with their questions.
-The searches on Amazon are exclusively aimed at finding relevant products.
-So if I’m looking for workshops to service my car, I’ll be searching in google.
-But If I want to buy a seat cover, I will be searching in Amazon.
+Google users, search for information as well as for specific products.
+Whereas users on Amazon do not expect any concrete information or help with their questions.
+The searches on Amazon are exclusively to find relevant products.
+So if I’m looking for workshops to service my car, I’ll be searching it on Google.
+But If I want to buy a seat cover, I will be searching it on Amazon.

-Monetization by both companies are also very different.
-At Google, the search is focused on the sale of advertisements, while on Amazon everything is geared towards selling the products.
-Because of these different goals of the search itself, the relevant factors, which influence the ranking within the search, differ.
+Monetization goals by both companies are also very different.
+Google searches focus on the sale of advertisements, while on Amazon aims towards selling products.
+Because of these different end-goals of the search itself, the relevant factors, which influence the ranking within the search, differ.

 Start with Amazon optimization

 Before we optimize your Amazon product page, you’ll need a basic understanding of the working of Amazon search.
 Similar to Google,Amazon analyses the search results by an algorithm that considers a variety of factors.
 The underlying search engine is called A9.
 A9 algorithm uses various parameters to calculate the relevance of the products to a particular search query.
 One can also use SellerPrime’s free Amazon Listing Quality tool to understand more.

 Amazon search results pages display category-spanning products in a list view.
 In addition, there is also gallery view for products in the category.
 In addition, there is a filter-view on the left side of the search results page.